 For the purposes of the bursary scheme, we define an early career psychologist as a person who is within eight years of completion of their doctoral degree or practitioner doctorate in psychology.

 Each bursary consists of up to £250 (UK) or £500 (international) to contribute towards the costs of registration and travel to attend the full conference.

 This is a biannual scheme, with deadlines usually in April and October each year.

 You can only submit one bursary application per round.

 - Scheme close date: 06 October 2024

-Please note: Application criteria and eligibility is subject to change.
+Please note: application criteria and eligibility are subject to change.

 Any changes will be applied when the scheme is open to application.

 Applicants must meet the following eligibility criteria:

 have a paper or poster, as either sole or multiple author, accepted or submitted as part of the programme for the conference